cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 This approach is an alternative to [design 1.1 bis](https://github.com/cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/blob/main/README.md#fw-nva-design-design-11-bis) and [design 1.2 bis](https://github.com/cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/blob/main/README.md#azure-fw-design-design-12-bis) (when Global Reach is either not supported or not adapted to the customer requirements).

-The 3 drivers for this architeture are the following:
+The 4 drivers for this architeture are the following:
+- unblocking scenarios in which there are thousands of On-Prem prefixes
 - keeping the knowledge of the AVS/On-Prem route granularity, for example during the AVS migration phase
 - avoiding configuration maintenance complexity
 - having the ability if needed/preferred to bypass FW inspection for Spokes <=> On-Prem connectivity*, while mandatory in the single hub design.